 Newcomers were blamed for upsetting the comfortable landscape crafted by seasoned advocates who stood to lose control and profits.
 One of the newcomers included Dhar Mann, a 26-year-old who runs a corral of businesses that include weGrow -- the nation's first hydroponic superstore, a real estate management company and an exotic car rental agency.
 He owns a BMW M5 that drives "faster than I care to."
 He is the director of his parent's business, Friendly Cab Co., the largest taxi operator in Oakland.

 "Not all of us can use daddy's money," quipped James Anthony, the attorney and public face of the Harborside Health Center dispensary, during the July meeting.
 Anthony didn't say Mann's name, but it was clear who he was talking about.

-Mann hadn't helped matters by announcing his intention to become the Levi Strauss of the marijuana industry, stripping away the carefully constructed and managed medicinal cannabis image used to ease pot into the
+Mann hadn't helped matters by announcing his intention to become the Levi Strauss of the marijuana industry, stripping away the carefully constructed and managed medicinal cannabis image used to ease pot into the mainstream.

 The association with Strauss seemed apt.
 Both are the son of immigrants -- Mann a second-generation Indian-American -- and both shepherded the family business to success.